-GoldRush also ripens quite late and benefits from a long growing season - harvesting in upstate New York would typically be in late October or even early November.
+GoldRush also ripens quite late and needs a long growing season - this is its only real disadvantage.
+Harvesting in upstate New York would typically be in late October or even early November.
 Growers in the northern states should therefore make sure the tree is in a sheltered south-facing location in full sun.
-Training against a south-facing wall may als be beneficial.
+Training against a south-facing wall may also be beneficial.

 Notwithstanding the above, GoldRush is generally a foolproof apple for most areas - from the north country to the southern states and southern California.

 GoldRush was developed from a joint breeding program between the Indiana, Illinois and New Jersey Agricultural Experiment Stations in the 1990s.

 - Self-fertilityNot self-fertile